balu-16/MailAlert/README.md

 # 📧 Email Keyword Alert 🚨

 This Python script monitors your Gmail inbox for a specific keyword and provides real-time alerts.
+MailAlert is a Python-based email scanning tool that connects to your Gmail inbox and alerts you when an email contains a specific keyword.
+It supports both read and unread emails, fetching recent messages and checking for the presence of a user-defined keyword

 ## ✨ Features ✨